-If you want to escape into a different world, relax at home or you just can’t stand watching any more Netflix, picking up a book will help to keep your brain in gear and dispel boredom over the coming months.
+Whether you want to escape into a different world, relax at home or you’ve run out of series to binge on Netflix, picking up a book will help to keep your brain in gear and dispel boredom over the coming months.

 But I’ve never liked reading!